 What does open access mean?

 The aim of open access is to offer free, unlimited access to academic literature via the internet.
 This free access achieves greater visibility, which in turn leads to a higher citation frequency.
-In practice, two different paths for the implementation of open access have taken root: the "green" path and the "golden" path.
+In practice, two different routes for the implementation of open access have taken root: the "green" route and the "golden" route.

-The "green path" (external link) involves the self-archiving of academic papers on an institutional (e.g. Research Collection (external link)) or subject-specific document server (e.g. arXiv.org (external link)).
+The "green route" (external link) involves the self-archiving of academic papers on an institutional (e.g. Research Collection (external link)) or subject-specific document server (e.g. arXiv.org (external link)).

 What is ETH Zurich's open-access policy?